Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-predicting-customer-loyalty.md

 <br>
 ##### Outliers

-The ability for a Linear Regression model to generalise well across *all* data can be hampered if there are outliers present.
+The ability of a Linear Regression model to generalize well across *all* data can be hampered if there are outliers present.
 There is no right or wrong way to deal with outliers, but it is always something worth very careful consideration - just because a value is high or low, does not necessarily mean it should not be there!

 In this code section, we use **.describe()** from Pandas to investigate the spread of values for each of our predictors.
 The results of this can be seen in the table below.